 Social engineering prevention

-Multi-way authentication
+Multi-factor authentication

 An access log can be exported from ezeelogin.

-Measures to ensure that personal data cannot be read, copied, modified or deleted without authorization during electronic transmission:
+Measures to ensure that personal data cannot be read, copied, modified, or deleted without authorization during electronic transmission:

-Critical interfaces are always IP restricted
+critical interfaces are always IP restricted

-Logging via log files (ezeelogin).
+Logging via log files (ezeelogin)

 User identification

-On customer systems or server systems of the client, the responsibility for input control lies with the client.
+On customer systems or server systems of the client, responsibility for input control lies with the client.

 Fire protection measures

-Overvoltage protection
+Surge protection

 Uninterruptible power supply